-Section 1-Representation of Full Medical, Resident and International Affiliate Members
+Section 1-Representation of Medical, International and Graduate Members

-A. Medical Chapters
+A. Medical & International Chapters

-Each medical chapter of the Association that has received a charter, as described in Article IV of the Constitution and Bylaws, shall be entitled to representation in the House of Delegates of the basis of one (1) delegate for every two hundred fifty (250) medical student members, or majority fraction thereof.
+Each chartered chapter shall be entitled to representation in the House of Delegates of the basis of one (1) delegate for every two hundred fifty (250) chapter members.
 Each such delegate shall be an active member of the Association.
-In the absence of any such delegate, an alternate delegate shall be seated in his/her place.
-(2004)

 The number of delegates to the House of Delegates for the degree granting institution shall be determined by the total number of student members at the main campus, plus those at all of the branch campuses which do not have separate chapter status.
+The number of members at any given chapter is determined seventy-five (75) days prior to the House of Delegates by the national office.